wbushey/wbushey.github.io/_posts/2011-09-02-a-national-priority-of-clear-notice.md

 author: bill
 excerpt: "Why aren't clear notices a national priority?
 Siegel thinks they should be.
 The FTC has stated again and again that consumer notices should be clear and easy to understand.
 Unfortunately, industry self-regulation bodies and Congress don't seem to be as interested in presenting consumers with clear and transparent information."
 layout: post
+redirect_from:
-permalink: /2011/09/a-national-priority-of-clear-notice/
+  - /2011/09/a-national-priority-of-clear-notice/
 categories:
-  - Tech Policy
+  - tech-policy
 tags:
   - Consumer Rights
   - Privacy